5G-MAG/rt-mbms-examples/flute-ffmpeg/README.md

 sh ffmpeg-hls.sh
 ````

-### Start the rt-wui
+### Start the rt-mbms-wui

-See our [Wiki](https://github.com/5G-MAG/Documentation-and-Architecture/wiki/Webinterface) for details
+Find more information at the [rt-mbms-wui](https://github.com/5G-MAG/rt-mbms-wui) for details repository

 #### Other players